parbat01/learning_python/README.md

 Built a Python program that analyzes student data stored using lists and dictionaries.

-**The program can:
+** The program can: **

--View all students
+- View all students
-Calculate average marks
+- Calculate average marks
--Find highest marks
+- Find highest marks
--Find lowest marks
+- Find lowest marks
--Display passed students
+- Display passed students
--Display failed students
+- Display failed students
--Search for a student
+- Search for a student
--Find unique ages
+- Find unique ages
--Display basic statistics
+- Display basic statistics